Find and fix writing mistakes instantly

 As you can tell, your choice of language can give more meaning to the noun you’re describing.

-- The building next door
+- The building next door.

 - The stunning and extravagant building next door.

+Notice that the second sentence uses an adjective vs adverb.
 Basically, you’re able to add more detail and description with noun modifying words.

 - Stephanie won her doubles tennis match.